swcarpentry/shell-novice/_episodes/04-pipefilter.md

 The greater than symbol, `>`, tells the shell to **redirect** the command's output to a file instead of printing it to the screen.
 (This is why there is no screen output: everything that `wc` would have printed has gone into the file `lengths.txt` instead.)

+Alternatively, the pipe symbol and "tee", '| tee' tells the shell to direct the command's output to the screen and a file simultaneously.

 The shell will create the file if it doesn't exist.
 If the file exists, it will be silently overwritten, which may lead to data loss and thus requires some caution.
 `ls lengths.txt` confirms that the file exists: